noelnoronha2412/tic-tac-toe-abb/README.md

 - computer move priority
 - API/frontend contract

-The final code should be reviewed and understood by the developer before submission.
+The final implementation and design decisions were reviewed and understood by the developer, and the application was tested locally before submission.

 ## Known limitations